 ‘The deer, tree and me’ is a creative documentary, was nominated for Best Documentary in Mumbai Intl. film festival, (MIFF) 2016.
 It was premiered in SIGNS Intl. film festival, Kochi 2015 and also screened in Kolkata

 International Association for Women in Radio and Television (IAWRT) film festival, 2016.
 It is the story of a chinkara and a man who fights the hunters to save the chinkara.
 The film has received critical acclaim and honour and Media Mention, which can be read on Thedeertreeandme.strikingly.com

-Another documentary has been received a grant from PSBT.
+Her upcoming documentary has been received a grant from PSBT.
 “The Woods are Calling” is an endangered bird called Blyth’s Tragopan and how a community of hunters in Nagaland have transformed to farmers to conserve the Tragopan and their forest.
-It has been screened in Dhaka Film festival and will be screened in Quotes from Earth film festival, New Delhi.

 ‘In Symphony with Earth!’ is a documentary based on the communities in India growing natural fiber and a living sustainable life in tune with nature.
 It broadcast on National Geographic and Fox History (2012-13).